 10. Utilizes digital printing software for desktop publishing, addressing mail pieces, and variable data printing.

 11. Monitors daily sales and submits weekly and monthly sales reports and reports of purchases.

 12. In the absence of the Copy Center Supervisor, oversees and, if necessary, operates the postal contract station.

-13. Maintains competency and professional currency through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Copy Center Supervisor.
+14. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Copy Center Supervisor.

 The Assistant Copy Center Supervisor is supervised by the Copy Center Supervisor and supervises part-time employees, student workers, and graduate assistants working the shift assigned.